trikoder/trim-cmf/docs-md/base-controllers.md

 # Base controllers
-Trim UI CMF includes a number of predefined UI base controllers for common use cases.
+Trikoder UI CMF includes a number of predefined UI base controllers for common use cases.
 Beside resource controller that is most frequently extended base controllers for resource edit, nested resource and media resource are available.

 ## Resource controller